 Rarely, does the estimated function predict the output perfectly, but this is okay as long as it gives a prediction that is accurate enough given the circumstances.
 For example, maybe we don’t need to know exactly how many trees are growing on a plot of land, we just need to be certain that the prediction is within some acceptable standard (e.g.; +/- 5% of the actual value).

-In order for these systems to learn and make useful predictions, they need a sufficient amount of data that is clean and tidy.
+In order for these systems to learn and make useful predictions, they need a sufficient amount of data.
 Compiling and processing these large datasets beforehand is one of the first steps involved in the machine learning process.

 Finally, machine learning problems can be categorized as Supervised, Unsupervised, or Semi-Supervised (a hybrid of the previous two).
 Models are capable of learning from data with labels (Supervised) or data without labels (Unsupervised).
 According to Brownlee (2019), the goal of supervised machine learning is to approximate the function so well that when the model sees new input data it is able to predict the output variables for it.
 Brownlee states that the goal of unsupervised learning is to accurately model the underlying data in order to learn more about it.
 In this form of machine learning, there is “…no correct answers and there is no teacher“.